tknerr/linus-kitchen/README.md

 ### Main tools

-These are the main tools included in Linus' Kitchen:
+These are the main tools included in Linus' Kitchen (see CHANGELOG for the specific versions):

  * [Git](https://git-scm.org/)
  * [ChefDK](https://downloads.chef.io/chef-dk/)